 Google App Engine is a PaaS (Platform as a Service) hosted and owned by Google.
 It allows you to create, develop and deploy mobile backends and scalable web applications.

-It supports many programming languages such as Python, Java and PHP.
-AppEngine is part of the Google Cloud Platform, which also offers Container Engine, Compute Engine, Container Registry, Cloud Functions, and Storage/Databases.
+It supports many programming languages such as Python, Java, and PHP.
+AppEngine is part of the Google Cloud Platform, which also offers a Container Engine, Compute Engine, Container Registry, Cloud Functions, and Storage/Databases.

 Google App Engine is fast, simple, and reasonably priced.
 It comes with a free tier which is great for beginners and developers looking to build small apps quickly.

 It can also autoscale, create new instances on the fly, and handle availability automatically.
 App Engine receives positive performance ratings from developer communities.

 Another useful feature is the ease of integrating various Google applications through Google Cloud Storage, which seamlessly integrates with AppEngine.

 Dokku is a Docker-based mini Heroku containing approximately 100 lines of Bash script.
 It is a Heroku cloning tool that allows you to create and deploy complex applications by simply hosting them in a Git repository.

 Mini-Heroku based on Docker is the smallest PaaS implementation in existence.
 It directly supports built-in Heroku packages, so you can migrate your existing Heroku apps without any problems.
 It also offers many plugins for data stores and other components.